embulk/gradle-embulk-plugins/README.md

       testCompile "org.embulk:embulk-core:0.10.29"
       testCompile "org.embulk:embulk-deps:0.10.29"
       ```
-    * Take care that **other dependencies do not have transitive dependencies to `embulk-core` and its dependencies**.
-You'll need to exclude it explicitly those transitive dependencies explicitly in that case.
-For example:
-      ```
-      compile("org.embulk.base.restclient:embulk-base-restclient:0.7.0") {
-          exclude group: "org.embulk", module: "embulk-core"
-      }
-      compile("org.glassfish.jersey.core:jersey-client:2.25.1") {
-          exclude group: "javax.inject", module: "javax.inject"  // embulk-core depends on javax.inject.
-      }
-      ```
-      * If a dependency needs to be duplicated intentionally, add `ignoreConflicts` in the `embulkPlugins` block.
-See below.
 4. Add required `testCompile` if depending on `embulk-core:0.9.22+`.
     * If tests depend on `embulk-core:0.9.22`:
       ```